top of page

 Plugged Ducts - pain in one specific area of the breast.

-There is not any redness present, no fever or body aches with plugged ducts.
-Sometimes you will feel a lump but it can be deeper and you may feel no lumpiness present.
+There isn't any redness present, no fever or body aches with plugged ducts.
+Sometimes you will feel a lump, but it can be deeper and you may feel no lumpiness present.
 If you notice a white bump on the tip of your nipple after nursing or pumping, this is a milk bleb, which can also lead to plugged ducts but will be discussed below.
 Situations that can lead to plugged ducts include;

 -baby beginning to sleep longer between nighttime feedings, and you didn't wake up to feed, leading to a fuller breast.